zoltan-nz/notes/topics.md

    http://natashatherobot.com/devise-rails-sign-in/
 - Using Bootstrap 3 - Creating customized Bootstrap 3 team
 - Design patterns
+- A post about why faster .size than .length and .count in ActiveRecord

 ##Install haml -> erb converter: HERBALIZER